malaybaku/VMagicMirror/docs/pages/english/get_started.md

 #### 1-2.
 Start v1.8.2 or older version
 {: .doc-sec2 }

-Unzip the distributed file and start `VMagicMirror.exe`.
+Unzip the distributed file and start `VMagicMirror.exe` in the folder.

 <div class="note-area" markdown="1">